 Today, we know this area of Toronto as Kensington Market.
 The majority of the Jewish population that once enlivened its storefronts and alleyways moved north — but not Pinkus.

 The same year that he came to the neighbourhood, the Kiever Synagogue was established at 25 Bellevue Avenue.
 His parents were founding members of the shul that remains in its original location to this day.
 The Kiever remains active today, and Pinkus serves as its president.

 In 2014, Shoresh began to set roots in downtown Toronto and were looking to start a new community garden in the area.
 Through a variety of connections, Pinkus heard about Shoresh’s interest and generously offered up the backyard of his 90-year-old Nassau Street residence.
 The project was called Maxie’s Garden, after Pinkus’ late brother.

-For 23 weeks, 5-10 clients of JF&CS came to the garden to learn how to tend to the land, guided by Shoresh Director of Community Outreach Sabrina Malach from seed to harvest.
+For 23 weeks, 5-10 clients of JF&CS came to the garden to learn how to tend to the land, guided by Shoresh Director of Community Engagement, Sabrina Malach from seed to harvest.
 The group was called “Back to Our Roots.”